mttrbit/saml-rs/README.md

     "your_password",
 ) {
     Ok(()) => {
-        // do something, e.g. call a protected service }
+        // do something with rc_client, e.g. call a protected service }
     Err(e) => println!("Error {:?}", e),
 };